Private health insurance: How to choose the best policy and health insurer for you

 Some policies limit coverage for any single accident or illness to, for example, the first 12 months of treatment following the onset of that accident or illness.

-Some policies place no limitations on where you can go for care while others limit the region of the world where they will cover you (and may charge different premiums based on the region(s) you select).
+Some private health insurance plans place no limitations on where you can go for healthcare while others limit the region of the world where they will cover you.
+Typically, private health insurance companies charge different premiums based on the region(s) you select; in particular, including the United States in your private health insurance plan will increase your premiums, due to the high cost of US healthcare.

 Some policies limit the time you can spend in your home country or even exclude it completely.
 For example, travel to and in the US may be limited to 30 or 60 days for US citizens or anyone born there regardless of their current citizenship or residency.